ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 As with SPF and DKIM, DMARC authentication checks result in verdicts of "pass" or "fail".
-A DMARC pass verdict requires not only that SPF or DKIM pass for the message in question, but also that the domain involved in the passing SPF or DKIM check be in alignment with the domain in the RFC5322.From header.
+A DMARC pass verdict requires not only that SPF or DKIM pass for the message in question, but also that the domain validated by the SPF or DKIM check is aligned with the domain in the RFC5322.From header.
 In the DMARC protocol, two domains are said to be "in alignment" if they have the same Organizational Domain (a.k.a., relaxed alignment) or they are identical (a.k.a., strict alignment).

-A DMARC pass verdict asserts only that the RFC5322.From domain can be trusted to be authentic for that message; there is no explicit or implied value assertion attributed to a message that receives such a verdict.
+A DMARC pass verdict asserts only that the RFC5322.From domain is authentic for that message; there is no explicit or implied value assertion attributed to a message that receives such a verdict.
 A mail-receiving organization that performs DMARC validation checks on inbound mail can choose to use the results and the preferences expressed by the originating domain for message disposition to inform its mail handling decision for that message.
 For messages that pass DMARC validation checks, the mail-receiving organization can be confident in applying handling based on its known history for similarly authenticated messages, whereas messages that fail such checks cannot be reliably associated with a domain with a history of sending DMARC-validated messages.

-DMARC also describes a reporting framework in which mail-receiving domains can generate regular reports containing data about messages seen that claim to be from domains that publish DMARC policies, reports that can be emailed to mailboxes specified in the ADMD's DMARC policy record.
+DMARC also describes a reporting framework in which mail-receiving domains can generate regular reports containing data about messages seen that claim to be from domains that publish DMARC policies, and send those reports to the ADMD as requested by its DMARC policy record.

 Experience with DMARC has revealed some issues of interoperability with email in general that require due consideration before